home - Electricity

 Silk

 Wet silk has a rich texture with a unique handwriting.
 This finish creates incomparably beautiful visual effects that transform the room into a real palace apartment.
-A silky texture is obtained using fibers and shiny elements.
+A silky texture is obtained with the help of fibers and shiny elements.

 Sand